Cryoris/rfcs/xxxx-c-sparse-observable.md

 #### Clean split

-In this scenario, we have a Rust-only (i.e. no C or Python specific code) crate containing the core functionality.
-Python and C specific code is in separate crates.
+We have 3 seperate crates for Rust, Python, and C, respectively.
+A Rust-only ``core`` crate contains the data structures and functions in Rust (without PyO3 dependencies), and Python/C specific code is in separate ``py_ext`` and ``c_ext`` crates.
+This structure could be
-This structure is
 ```
 crates/
   core/  // future objects we expose to C also move here